ShadiNrz/CSSpark_Bot/readme.md

 So you've added a cool feature (and tested locally to make sure it actually works) and pushed it to the main branch on github.

 Now you will need to log into the AWS EC2 server that runs the bot.
-You can open the terminal for the server in the browser, and run the `update.sh` script.
+You can open the terminal for the server in the browser (click on the EC2 instance in AWS, and then click "connect" on the top right), and run the `update.sh` script.
 This script pulls any new changes from github, kills the redditbot service and starts it again.

 ```bash
 #change directory to the bot code